 As a POW in Singapore he was included in a 3,000 men work party to sail to Burma called ‘A’ Force Burma, Green Force No. 3 Battalion.
 First they worked on repairing and enlarged three airfields left by the British on the south west of Burma and then headed to what would become the northern most point of the Burma-Thai Railway.

-Ritchie was mentioned in Dispatches and awarded a British Empire Medal for his services in the sick wards of Burma, in particular the isolated and deadly Cholera Wards, where tending the sick put you in the firing of the deadly cholera disease.
+Ritchie was mentioned in Dispatches and awarded a British Empire Medal for his services in the sick wards of Burma, in particular the isolated and deadly Cholera Wards in Burma’s camps, where tending the sick put you in the firing of the deadly cholera disease.

 Ritchie returned to farming at Kulikup.
 About five later he sold in 1950 having settled there some 30 years earlier.